Bacon-Wrapped Shrimp with Jalapeño

 Ingredients & Substitutions

-• Bacon: Regular cut works best.
+• Bacon: Regular-cut works best.
 Microwave briefly to soften for easier wrapping.

-• Butter: Salted butter adds flavor and richness.
+• Butter: Salted adds richness.

 • Lime juice: Freshly squeezed for brightness.